-6 Greenfield herein refers to any thermal coal mines or CFPP projects that have yet to achieve their commercial operation date ("COD").
+&lt;sup>8 Greenfield herein refers to any thermal coal mines or CFPP projects that have yet to achieve their commercial operation date ("COD").

-7 Any activities that involve increasing the capacity, updating technology, or making alterations to existing coal-fired power plants, including but not limited to adding new equipment, enhancing efficiency, or changing operational processes.
+&lt;sup>9 Any activities that involve increasing the capacity, updating technology, or making alterations to existing coal-fired power plants, including but not limited to adding new equipment, enhancing efficiency, or changing operational processes.

-8 Infrastructure project(s) for physical facilities and systems involved in the extraction, processing, transportation, and storage of thermal coal.
+&lt;sup>10 Infrastructure project(s) for physical facilities and systems involved in the extraction, processing, transportation, and storage of thermal coal.
 This includes processing plants, transportation networks (roads, railways, terminals, ports) and associated infrastructure like storage facilities and waste disposal sites.

-9 Effective 1 January 2025.
+&lt;sup>11 Effective 1 January 2025.

-10 Effective 1 January 2030.
+&lt;sup>12 Effective 1 January 2030.

-- Clients that operate existing thermal coal mines and/or CFPPs are to have established an Environmental Impact Assessment (EIA) (as required by national law), Environmental Management Plan (EMP) and/or Environmental Monitoring Plan (EMoP) covering key risks, mitigation, and monitoring process - Time-bound diversification plan to demonstrate diversification efforts away from thermal coal towards less carbon-intensive business activities, or 1.5-degree pathway aligned transition plan consistent with CIMB's targets and commitments - All clients are to demonstrate respect for human rights, including: - Establishing a human rights policy or publicly committing to respect human rights - Conducting human rights due diligence to identify and mitigate human rights risks - Developing a grievance mechanism which respects anonymity and prohibits reprisals - Closure plans for mines - Commitment to NDPE and demonstrate that their operations or projects do not threaten the outstanding universal value or special characteristics of UNESCO World Heritage sites, RAMSAR wetlands, high conservation value forests, or sites with critical natural habitats - Occupational Health and Safety (OHS) Policy
+- To demonstrate respect for human rights, including: - Establishing a human rights policy or publicly committing to respect human rights - Conducting human rights due diligence to identify and mitigate human rights risks - Developing a grievance mechanism which respects anonymity and prohibits reprisals - To have closure plans for mines - To have commitment to NDPE and demonstrate that their operations or projects do not threaten the outstanding universal value or special characteristics of UNESCO World Heritage sites, RAMSAR wetlands, high conservation value forests, or sites with critical natural habitats - To have an Occupational Health and Safety (OHS) Policy